 The methodology pits two companies against each other across an unlimited number of keywords, using search volume and click curve data to understand each brand's current reach.
 It then classifies each keyword so that they can be slotted into the model above.
 We can then understand the relative size of each part of the content landscape and tell the client what topics they should be publishing on in future.

 You will need as many relevant keywords as you can lay your hands on, grouped by topic.
 For each keyword you will need:

 - Your organic rank.

 - Your competitor's organic rank.

 - Exact match local search volume.

 You will also need click curve data in a separate table.
-If you don't have the data to build your own click curve, there is a ready made one here.

 Once you have that data in two tables you'll first need to estimate current traffic for both you and your competitor from each keyword.